Frontier-Makerspace/Vibe-XR-101/README.md

 - How Hunyuan works (and its limits)
 - Prompting for usable geometry
 - Image → 3D workflows
-- Evaluating mesh quality
+- Evaluating mesh quality with AI assistance
-- Exporting for downstream tools
+- Exporting assets for Blender, Unreal, web, or print

-**Outcome:** Generated assets ready for Blender.
+**Outcome:** Generated assets ready for refinement.
 **Link:** _Coming soon_

 ---